-Julia and Paul Child developed this kitchen layout when they moved into their home in Cambridge, Massachusetts, in 1961.
+Julia and Paul Child designed this kitchen when they moved into their home in Cambridge, Massachusetts, in 1961.
 They had been living abroad for more than a decade due to Paul’s work as a cultural attaché with the United States Information Service.
 After living in Paris, Marseilles, Germany, and Norway, Julia and Paul were ready to set up a kitchen of their own.

 A Place for Everything